grafana/tempo/docs/sources/tempo/configuration/_index.md

             [- <Prometheus remote write config>]

     # This option only allows spans with start time that occur within the configured duration to be
-    # considered in metrics generation
+    # considered in metrics generation.
-    # This is to filter out spans that are outdated
+    # This is to filter out spans that are outdated.
     [metrics_ingestion_time_range_slack: <duration> | default = 30s]
 ```